finos/datahelix/DeveloperGuide.md

 DataHelix uses Java 1.8 which can be downloaded from this [link](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 DataHelix uses [gradle](https://gradle.org/) to automate the build and test process.
 To build the project run `gradle build` from the root folder of the project.
-If it was successful then the created jar file can be found in _orchestrator/build/libs/generator.jar_ .
+If it was successful then the created jar file can be found in the path _orchestrator/build/libs/generator.jar_ .

 [Guice](https://github.com/google/guice) is used in DataHelix for Dependency Injection (DI).
-It is configured in the 'module' classes, which all extend `AbstractModule`, and injected with the `@inject` annotation
+It is configured in the 'module' classes, which all extend `AbstractModule`, and injected with the `@inject` annotation.

 [Cucumber](https://cucumber.io/) is used for behaviour driven development and testing, with [gherkin](https://docs.cucumber.io/gherkin/)-based tests.
 To run the tests for DataHelix run `gradle test` from the root folder of the project.